lbragadev/Restaurant-Picker/README.md

 python pick_restaurant_prompted.py
 ```

-For more info about the cli
+For more info about the cli and the different cli options
 ```bash
 python pick_restaurant.py --help
 python pick_restaurant_prompted.py --help